emelinely/weather/README.md

 This allows the program to run at boot.
 However, the program might not run forever when using this method.

 Latest version seems to run forever, but more testing is needed.

+Because at boot the raspberry pi is not initially connected to the internet, the program will first make sure that it receives data from openweather api before trying to run the code.

 ##### To stop running process in rc.local at boot
 press Alt + PrintScn + k